cypress-io/cypress/packages/driver/README.md

 ## Patches

 - `sinon`
 - `unfetch` to polyfill `fetch`.
-Added `this` and changed function to arrow function to be able to load `fetch` in the spec window, but point the polyfill at the `window.XMLHttpRequest` in the application under test window.
+Added constructor function to point XMLHttpRequest to the application under test window.

 Note: when creating a patch, make sure there is no `package-lock.json` file!
 Also rename the patch to have ".dev.patch" extension.